nuriaescude/enculturapp/README.md

 + `PUT` `/expo/:id` → update data of the exhibition
 + `DELETE` `/expo/:id` → delete exhibition

-`/api` -> Serves the internal data of the users and recipes.
+`/api` -> Serves the internal data of the exhibitions and museums.
 `/auth` -> Serves the authentication options, register and login.